divyarav/440-cisplatin/README.md

 ## Reproducing Analyses
 After downloading the RNA-seq data from [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM2589608), you will need to align the reads within a FASTQ file to a reference sequence.
 To do this, run `root.sh`.
 This will allow you to obtain transcript counts for each gene for both the cisplatin-sensitive cell line and the cisplatin-resistant cell line.

+Open `A2780_6hr_R2_featureCount.out` for the transcript counts we obtained.
+If you open this data using R, the first column of the data frame is the list of genes for which transcripts were obtained.
+The seventh column contains the transcript counts for the cisplatin-sensitive cell line and the eighth column contains the transcript counts for the cisplatin-resistant cell line.

+To reproduce the first figure we created, the heatmap showing the transcript counts for the 21 genes with the largest differences in expression between the two cell lines, run `Final_Project_Proposal_Figure.Rmd`.
+This code is broken into three chunks.
+Run the first chunk to open the data file, isolate the useful data (just the genes and transcript counts), and calculate the percentage difference in expression for each gene.
+The percentage difference will then be used to filter the data to only show the genes with the largest differences in expression between the two cell lines.

 # Directory Structure

 ### Data